Apple WebKit Zero-Day: iOS WebKit Exploit Allows iPhone Compromise by Loading a Webpage

 - Restart your device

 iOS 18.7.3 includes the same security patches without requiring the Liquid Glass redesign.
-These older devices cannot run iOS 26, so Apple provided a separate patch.
+This patch fixes the WebKit vulnerabilities and prevents code execution exploits.
+These older devices cannot run iOS 26, so Apple provided a separate patch to fix the security flaw.

 Enable Lockdown Mode